th-km/sanity-sveltekit/README.md

 - CORS Origins issue.
 Add `http://localhost:3000` in your Sanity dashboard > API settings (allow credentials)
 - Requires node 12.5+ (node 14 recommended)

-## Issues

-- Svelte PortableText error:
-  `<BlockContent> is not a valid SSR component.
-You may need to review your build config to ensure that dependencies are compiled, rather than imported as pre-compiled modules`

 ## SvelteKit docs

 https://kit.svelte.dev/docs